claws/txPachube/README.rst

 of the data structures (Unit, Location, Datapoint, Datastream, Environment, EnvironmentList, Trigger, TriggerList Key, KeyList, User, UserList) contained in requests and responses.

 The data structures support encoding and decoding from JSON/XML formats.
-These strucutres are useful when building data to send to Pachube and also for processing Pachube data returned from queries.
+These structures are useful when building data to send to Pachube and also for processing Pachube data returned from queries.